-Where the User determines the position of the satellite using GPS, an accurate clock, and an ephemeris it is not necessary for the User to receive a direct signal from the satellite, only 55 the reflection from the target.
+Where the User determines the position of the satellite using GPS, an accurate clock, and an ephemeris it is not necessary 60 for the User to receive a direct signal from the satellite, only the reflection from the target.

 At this point the User knows the total length of the path from a first satellite to the target and then to the User and wants to know the length of the path from the target to himself.
-The User also knows the length of the path from the first 60 satellite to himself.
-Mathematically, this is the definition of an ellipse.
-The User and the first satellite are at the foci and the target is somewhere on the ellipse.
+The User also knows the length of the path from the first satellite to himself.
+Mathematically, this is the definition of an

 When a second satellite is added, a second ellipse is formed.
-The User is at one of the foci, the second satellite is 65 at the other.
+The User is at one of the foci, the second satellite is at the other.
 The first ellipse and the second ellipse intersect at only two points, with the target at one of the points.